yvoryk/GeorgeLupoArtist/README.md

 npm install
 ```

-Step 9: Finally, to launch the website as a localhost, use this line and click the link it provides:
+Step 9: Finally, to launch the website as a localhost, use this line in the terminal open in Visual Studio Code and click the link it provides:
 ```
 npm run dev
 ```